jresoort/kafkastreams-workshop/README.md

 # kafkastreams-workshop

 ## Prerequisites
-* Make sure you have JDK11 or higher installed
+* Make sure you have JDK21 or higher installed
-* To get started with kafka, execute steps 1 to 5 from the Kafka quickstart guide.
+* To get started with kafka, use the docker-compose file in the tocker folder or execute steps 1 to 5 from the Kafka quickstart guide.
 This will get you a running Kafka server. https://kafka.apache.org/quickstart